-5. In order to pull off the dinosaurs, Spielberg had to get creative.
+5. To pull off the dinosaurs, Spielberg had to get creative.

-Stan Winston and his team, which created the exoskeleton from The Terminator, would build and operate the live-action dinosaur robots.
-Some creations, including the T. Rex, were full dinosaurs, but most were just the upper half—including the head and torso of certain dinosaurs—while others were the just bottom half, including the legs and claws.
-Here's footage of the 7.5-foot-tall Brachiosaurus puppet, which included just the head and neck:
+Stan Winston and his team, which created the exoskeleton from The Terminator, built and operated the live-action dinosaur robots.
+Some creations, including the T. rex, were full dinosaurs, but most were just the upper half—including the head and torso of certain dinosaurs—while others were just the bottom half, including the legs and claws.
+The footage of the 7.5-foot-tall Brachiosaurus puppet, which included just the head and neck, is featured above.

-Michael Lantieri, special effects supervisor on Indiana Jones and the Last Crusade and the two Back to the Future sequels, would supervise the interactive elements on-set.
-For instance, in the final scene when the CGI T. rex throws a CGI raptor into a practical T. rex skeleton, Lantieri was responsible for making sure the skeleton reacted, in a realistic manner, to the yet-to-be-included CGI elements.
+Michael Lantieri, special effects supervisor on Indiana Jones and the Last Crusade and the two Back to the Future sequels, supervised the interactive elements on-set.
+For instance, in the final scene where the CGI T. rex throws a CGI raptor into a practical T. rex skeleton, Lantieri was responsible for making sure the skeleton reacted, in a realistic manner, to the yet-to-be-included CGI elements.

-Phil Tippett, who received an Oscar for his special effects work on Return of the Jedi, would use his “Go-Motion” technique—an updated method of using miniatures and stop-motion animation to add motion blur to each frame for smoother and more lifelike movement—for dinosaurs in wide shots.
+Phil Tippett, who received an Oscar for his special effects work on Return of the Jedi, used his “Go-Motion” technique—an updated method of using miniatures and stop-motion animation to add motion blur to each frame for smoother and more lifelike movement—for dinosaurs in wide shots.

-Finally, Dennis Muren, who had previously supervised special effects on the Star Wars films and Spielberg classics like E.T. and Indiana Jones and the Temple of Doom, would lead the effects team at Industrial Light and Magic (ILM) in seamlessly combining all of the effects elements in post-production.
+Finally, Dennis Muren, who had previously supervised special effects on the Star Wars films and Spielberg classics like E.T. and Indiana Jones and the Temple of Doom, led the effects team at Industrial Light and Magic (ILM) in seamlessly combining all of the effects elements in post-production.